Datalog-Expressibility for Monadic and Guarded Second-Order Logic: Preliminaries

+It is easy to see that every existential positive $\tau$-formula is a disjunction of primitive positive $\tau$-formulas (and hence referred to as a \emph{union of conjunctive queries} in database theory).
+If $\phi$ is a primitive positive $\tau$-formula without equality for a relational signature $\tau$, then the \emph{canonical database} is the $\tau$-structure $\bA$ whose domain consists of all the variables of $\phi$, and where $R^{\bA}$, for $R \in \tau$ of arity $k$, consists of all tuples $(x_1,\dots,x_k)$ for which $\phi$ contains the conjunct $R(x_1,\dots,x_k)$.

 Formulas without free variables are called \emph{sentences}; in database theory, formulas are often called \emph{queries} and sentences are often called \emph{Boolean queries}.
-If $\Phi$ is a sentence, we write $\llbracket \Phi \rrbracket$ for the class of all finite models of $\Phi$.
+If $\phi$ is a sentence, we let $\llbracket \phi \rrbracket$ denote the class of all finite models of $\phi$.

-A \emph{reduct} of a relational structure $\bA$ is a structure $\bA'$ obtained from $\bA$ by dropping some of the relations, and $\bA$ is called an \emph{expansion} of $\bA'$.
+A \emph{reduct} of a relational structure $\bA$ is a structure $\bA'$ obtained from $\bA$ by dropping some of the relations. $\bA$ is then also called an \emph{expansion} of $\bA'$.